pablo-abc/felte/packages/site/src/markdown/docs/latest/react/en/submitting.md

 ### Custom handler

 `useForm` accepts an `onSubmit` function on its configuration object.
-If you set `onSubmit`, the default submit handler **wil not** run.
+If you set `onSubmit`, the default submit handler **will not** run.
 Anything returned by this function will be passed as a first argument to `onSuccess`.
 Anything thrown from this function will be passed as a first argument to `onError`.

 ```jsx
 import { useForm } from '@felte/react';